-- b) vocational rehabilitation training (e.g., carpentry, landscaping, cooking, janitorial skills); - c) academic training/education and employment training; and - d) recreation, exercise, hobbies and crafts up to a maximum of \$1,000. - 7.2.6 Proceeds may be used to pay for the development and operation of an addictions treatment facility.
-The facility must be located on-reserve or on land where the Licensed Charity or Sub-charity holds title, unless otherwise approved by the AGLC (see subsection 7.17). - 7.2.7 A full accounting of all sources of funding and disbursements for addictions treatment and aftercare programs must be maintained.
-The AGLC must have access to all records related to the application selection process, including the names of the recipients and the dates of the treatment.
-All disbursements must be supported by receipts or vouchers.
-The AGLC must have access to these records and may make copies of such records and remove them for further examination.
+- b) vocational rehabilitation training (e.g., carpentry, landscaping, cooking, janitorial skills); - c) academic training/education and employment training; and - d) recreation, exercise, hobbies and crafts up to a maximum of \$1,000 per individual per fiscal year.
+(Amended Jul 2019) - 7.2.6 Proceeds may be used to pay for the development and operation of an addictions treatment facility.
+The facility must be located on-reserve or on land where the licensed charity or sub-charity holds title, unless otherwise approved by AGLC (see Section 7.17). - 7.2.7 (Deleted Apr 2021)